SeaWorld Ohio: Geauga Lake & Wildwater Kingdom (2005–2007)

 On March 10, 2004, Cedar Fair, the owner and operator of Cedar Point in Sandusky, Ohio, announced that they would be acquiring the entire Six Flags Worlds of Adventure property.
-Cedar Fair purchased all 750 acres for $145 million, but Six Flags would retain ownership of the park's animals.
+Cedar Fair purchased all 750 acres for $145 million, while Six Flags retained ownership of the park's animals.
 Six Flags stated that the sale of the Ohio property would allow them to pay down debt and pursue other opportunities in North America.

-Beginning in 2004, the park opened without the animal attractions and much of the former SeaWorld property was restricted from guest access.
+Beginning in 2004, the park opened without the animal attractions, and much of the former SeaWorld property was restricted from guest access.
 Cedar Fair had reinstituted the park's original Geauga Lake name for the 2004 season.
-Along with the removal of the animals and demolition of animal attractions (as Cedar Fair does not specialize in animal entertainment or exhibitions), Cedar Fair was also forced to strip the park of all Six Flags branding, including DC Comics and Looney Tunes theming, as licensing rights were not included in the sale (also, neither the licensing rights for Looney Tunes nor DC Comics are owned by Cedar Fair).
+Along with the removal of the animals and demolition of animal attractions, Cedar Fair stripped the park of all Six Flags branding, including DC Comics and Looney Tunes theming, as licensing rights were not included in the sale.

-Opening on June 17, 2005, Wildwater Kingdom would occupy 17 acres of the former SeaWorld Cleveland site.
-The addition of the waterpark saw the entire property being renamed Geauga Lake & Wildwater Kingdom for the 2005 season onward.
+Opening on June 17, 2005, a new waterpark named Wildwater Kingdom would occupy 17 acres of the former SeaWorld Cleveland site.
+The addition of the waterpark saw the property being renamed Geauga Lake & Wildwater Kingdom for the 2005 season onward.
 A second phase to the waterpark was planned for 2006, including a wave pool, body slides, whirl pool, and swim-up bar, totaling $24 million for the two-year project and covering 20 acres.
-However, the expansion was scaled back; ultimately a 30,000-square-foot wave pool was added in 2006 at the cost of $5 million.
+However, the expansion was scaled back; ultimately only a 30,000-square-foot wave pool was added in 2006 at the cost of $5 million.
 The addition of Wildwater Kingdom was an attempt by Cedar Fair to offset the loss of animal attractions.
 Many of the structures in the marine life section of the park were demolished or refurbished to complement the new waterpark.

 Attendance at Geauga Lake under Cedar Fair ownership dropped 74 percent from 2.7 million in 2001 to 700,000 in 2004.
 Attendance remained at 700,000 through the 2006 season.
-After the 2006 season, Cedar Fair removed three attractions, including the X-Flight and Steel Venom roller coasters and Bel-Aire Express monorail, as well as shortening the operating season to 101 days and discontinuing Halloween events.
+After the 2006 season, Cedar Fair removed three attractions, including the X-Flight and Steel Venom roller coasters, and the Bel-Aire Express monorail, as well as shortening the operating season to 101 days and discontinuing Halloween events.